-Up until this point, you have learned many of the fundamentals of the ABET Accreditation Process.
-Now, you will apply what you have learned in a series of exercises, in checks for understanding, and, ultimately, in the simulated preparation for the site visit.
+You have learned many of the fundamentals of the ABET Accreditation Process.
+Now you will apply what you have learned in a series of exercises, in checks for understanding, and, ultimately, in the simulated preparation for the site visit.

 A. Criteria Application Basics